vega/altair/doc/faq.rst

     """
     Chart.from_json(spec)

-The :meth:`Chart.to_altair` method outputs Python code that will reconstruct this chart:
+The :meth:`Chart.to_python` method outputs Python code that will reconstruct this chart:

 .. testsetup::